developwithpassion/vrundler/README.md

     'vim-vividchalk'
 end

-github :Lokaltog do
+git github_user(:Lokaltog) do
   bundle 'vim-distinguished'
 end

-github :Valloric do
+git github_user(:Valloric) do
+  unless windows?
     # This demonstrates configuring the bundle using a block, in this
     # example I am chdir'ing into the bundle folder after it has downloaded
     # and running a system command to configure the plugin, in this case for
     # YouCompleteMe it initializes its submodules and then installs
     # the native extensions
     bundle 'YouCompleteMe' do |b, context|
       b.after_download do
         Dir.chdir(context.output_folder(b)) do
           system("git submodule update --init --recursive && ./install.sh")
         end
       end
     end
+  end
   bundle 'MatchTagAlways'
 end

-github 'vim-ruby' do
+git github_user('vim-ruby') do
   bundle 'vim-ruby'
 end